therobrary/Pete-The-Travel-Agent/README.md

 ---

-*Experiment conducted in 2024 | Pete The Travel Agent powered by GitHub Copilot*
+*Experiment conducted in 2025 | The Robrary:  https://blog.robrary.com*